Jobs in Historic Preservation: Salary and Career Facts

 As part of its continuing studies program, The Society of American Archivists (SAA) offers a special certificate for professionals to update their skills in order to meet the recent demand in digital and electronic record keeping.
 The Academy of Certified Archivists offers a yearly exam that leads to a renewable, 5-year certification.
 Certification is not required to work as an archivist, but you can voluntarily sit for the exam with a master's degree and professional archival experience.

 Master of Science in Historic Preservation degree programs provide a background for supervising and managing broader projects, like the preservation of a building complex or an entire region's historical sites.
 These typically cover architecture and design history, preservation theory and hands-on work planning and executing a preservation project for a city or private client.

 A few preservation carpentry programs are available through trade schools and professional organizations to train woodworkers for jobs in historic preservation.
 In addition to general carpentry principles and practices, these specialty programs emphasize architectural history, conservation practice and research to determine historically accurate repairs and renovations.

 What Could I Earn?

-According to the BLS, jobs for historians were expected to grow by only 2%, below the national average of 6%, while jobs for archivists were expected to experience growth of 7% from 2014-2024.
+According to the BLS, jobs for historians were expected to grow by only 6%, on par with the national average, while jobs for archivists were expected to experience growth of 9% from 2018-2028.
 If have good analytical, research and writing skills as a historian, or solid electronic and digital record keeping skills as an archivist, you can be more competitive in this field.

 What Are Some Related Alternative Careers?